-- 3.23.
+- 3.22.
 The Utility Regulator will reduce the penal element of the overall financial penalty in cases where the regulated company has agreed to settle the case in accordance with the Enforcement Procedure.
-See sections 3 and 4 of the Enforcement Procedure for an explanation of the settlement process. - 3.24.
+See section 3 of the Enforcement Procedure for an explanation of the settlement process. - 3.23.
 The size of the discount will be fixed and depend on the settlement window during which agreement on settlement is reached.
-The discounts are: - 40 percent in the first settlement window; and - 20 percent in the second settlement window. - 3.25.
-However, it should be noted that the discount will not apply to the amount identified as detriment and/or gain. - 3.26.
-Wherever possible, the Utility Regulator will wish to ensure that customers receive appropriate redress where they have suffered loss, damage, inconvenience, or any other adverse impact as a consequence of the contravention.
-The means of redress will be agreed with the company as part of the settlement agreement.
-Where the company agrees to make a monetary payment as a form of consumer redress, that amount shall be deducted from the amount of the financial penalty that would otherwise have been imposed by the Utility Regulator which may result in the financial penalty itself being of a nominal amount. - 3.27.
-Having considered, to the extent appropriate, the factors listed in each step above and all of the circumstances of the matter under consideration, we will determine the amount of the financial penalty.
-We will ensure that the amount we determine is not more than 10% of the turnover (as determined in accordance with established rules and accounting practice set down in the relevant secondary legislation) of the regulated company in question. - 3.28.
-In accordance with the applicable statutory provisions, any amount received by the Utility Regulator by way of a financial penalty which is ultimately imposed on the company (which for these purposes does not include any amount which the company pays in the form of customer redress) shall be paid into the Consolidated Fund.
+The discounts are: - 40 percent in the first settlement window - 20 percent in the second settlement window - 3.24.
+Having considered, to the extent appropriate, the factors listed in each step above and all of the circumstances of the matter under consideration, we will determine an appropriate amount for a financial penalty.
+We will ensure that the amount we determine is not more than 10% of the turnover (as determined in accordance with established rules and accounting practice set down in the relevant secondary legislation) of the regulated company in question.